Erik Jonsson School of Engineering and Computer Science

 Departmental Honors with Distinction may be awarded to students whose Senior Honors Thesis is judged by a faculty committee to be of exemplary quality.
 Only students graduating with Departmental Honors are eligible.
 Thesis/projects must be submitted by the deadline that applies to MS Theses in the graduating semester to allow for proper evaluation.
 Students interested in Honors with Distinction are encouraged to start working on their thesis/project a year prior to graduation.

 The School of Engineering and Computer Science does not offer minors in Telecommunications Engineering at this time.

-3. Six hours of Calculus are counted under Mathematics Core above, and two hours of Calculus are counted as Major Preparatory Courses.
+4. Three semester credit hours of Calculus are counted under Mathematics Core, and five semester credit hours of Calculus are counted as Component Area Core.

 5. Six semester credit hours of Physics are counted under Science core, and one semester credit hour of Physics (PHYS 2125) is counted as Component Area Option Core.

 6. Semester credit hours contribute to the Social and Behavioral Sciences component of the Core Curriculum.

 7. Students must pass each of the EE, CS, Math and Science courses listed in this degree plan and each of their prerequisites, with a grade of C- or better.

 8. Transfer students with sufficient background may petition to substitute upper-division hours in the major for this class.